On this page

 St Mike’s offers two separate residence operations:

-- SMC Residence which accommodates both men and women
+- USMC Residence which accommodates both men and women

 - Loretto College Residence which accommodates women only